Educational Programs & Operations Levy

 *Per $1,000 of assessed property value.
 Rates shown are for EP&O levies only.

-What is the total dollar amount the district is asking voters to authorize for collection each year?
+What is the total dollar amount the district is authorized to collect each year?

 How does Kalama’s overall school tax rate (including all levies and bonds) compare to neighboring school districts?